ExploreASL/Documentation/docs/Functions.md

 This function finds the FSLdir & puts it out, also in x.FSLdir to allow repeating this function without having to repeat searching.
-If the FSLdir & RootFSLDir are already defined in x.FSLdir & x.RootFSLDir, this function is skipped.
+If the FSLdir & RootFSLdir are already defined in x.FSLdir & x.RootFSLdir, this function is skipped.
 Supports Linux, MacOS & Windows (WSL), & several different default installation folders for different Linux